 On the other hand, single-mixer taps are more practical and move up and down to control the water flow.
 However, these taps often start leaking faster and will need to be replaced quicker than the double-mixer taps.

-We have mentioned earlier that stainless steel is the most preferred material for taps, but there are other highly durable options as well.
+We have mentioned earlier that stainless steel is the most preferred material for taps, but other highly durable options exist.
 For instance, chrome faucets are easy to clean and have a professional appearance.
 Although slightly expensive, these are sturdy and will last for a long time.

 Nickel taps are durable but prone to water or finger stains.
 Therefore, they require regular cleaning.
 On the other hand, we have bronze kitchen taps with a rustic appeal and are less expensive than nickel or chrome.

-So, depending on your budget and requirements, you can opt for any of the materials.
+So, depending on your budget and requirements, you can opt for any materials.

-Earlier, taps had a basic working mechanism and were usually similar to each other.
+Earlier, taps had a primary working mechanism and were usually similar.
 However, today, faucets come with distinct features that add to their overall functionality.

 Is It Time To Replace Your Tap?

 We hope you will now be able to determine when your tap needs replacing and instead of beating the dead horse, get a replacement at the earliest.
 Besides, we are leaving you with some tips that’ll help make choosing a new tap easier.

 Although you might be adept at plumbing tasks, tap removal and installation are demanding jobs.
 Therefore, it is best to hire a plumber to take care of it and keep your worries at bay.
 With professional installation, your tap will last longer and function smoothly.
 If you are in Perth, get in touch with our team.
 We are happy to assist you with replacing your tap!

 So, replace your damaged tap at the earliest before it wreaks havoc on your house!